Blog & News

 The power to require practitioners to enroll in Medicare, which would take effect next year, was granted to the Centers for Medicare and Medicaid Services in the Affordable Care Act.

-“CMS’ fraud and abuse strategy for Part D is data driven,” the agency said in its press release[the link you have], and apparently the data have shown (once again) that where there are loopholes, fraudsters will flourish — taking advantage of the government’s largesse and “pay now and chase later” system of administering health care claims.
+“CMS’ fraud and abuse strategy for Part D is data driven,” the agency said in its press release, and apparently the data have shown (once again) that where there are loopholes, fraudsters will flourish — taking advantage of the government’s largesse and “pay now and chase later” system of administering health care claims.
 The data shows in particular that some doctors are over-prescribing opiates and painkillers, and that some doctors show patterns of abusive and fraudulent prescribing practices.
 By forcing doctors to enroll in Medicare if they want to submit claims to Medicare, CMS will be taking the logical step of making it easier to monitor and crack down on these abusive practices.
 The goal is not only to save money, but also to “protect Medicare beneficiaries … from the damaging effects associated with prescription drug abuse.”

-So expect the final regulations to keep the three core concepts listed above.
+So, we expect the final regulations to keep the three core concepts listed above.